iCliniq Logo

 What Is Cholesteatoma?

-Cholesteatoma is the presence of abnormal stratified squamous epithelium in the middle ear and temporal bone in the place of normal mucosa of the middle ear compartment, which has the capacity to progress and destroy the middle and inner ear structures.
+Cholesteatoma is the presence of abnormal stratified squamous epithelium in the middle ear and temporal bone in the place of normal mucosa of the middle ear compartment, which can progress and destroy the middle and inner ear structures.

 It begins as skin-like growth or sac.
-With time this growth collects dirt and causes infection.
-It expands and destroys the normal structures of the middle ear and inner ear like ossicles, facial nerve, cochlea, and semicircular canals.
+With time, this growth collects dirt and causes infection.
+It expands and destroys the normal structures of the middle ear and inner ear, like ossicles, facial nerves, cochlea, and semicircular canals.
 It acts basically as a locally present malignant growth.

 What Are the Types of Cholesteatoma?